nawalandualghani/firsttest/listofclassmate.md

 ahmed

-tere are no adj to descrip thos amazing papole
+there are no adj to describe this amazing people